LashaJini/vim-and-other-pokemons/README.md

 ## (Neo)Vim

+---

 **Why?**

-- Basically you can have your custom IDE
+- Basically you can have your custom IDE/editor
 - But that's not the case: it's actually keybindings and vim modes that matter (and many other things)